Group 2 (1)

 In 2011 Beeri was invited to join the Israel Police Force and granted the rank of Commissioner.
 He served as head of the HR Division where his role saw him initiate the “Considering People” program which led to an organizational perception change in the way the police and its commanders relate to others serving in the organization.
 In 2015 he was appointed to head the Israel Police Traffic Division, and led the reorganization processes across the entire traffic police system.

 At his request, Beeri retired from the Police Force in 2016, having completed the assimilation of changes instituted in the Traffic Police.
-In 2017 he was appointed Deputy CEO at “Aura Investments” and in May 2019, a commission headed by Gen. Yoram “Yaya” Yair, Chairman of Yahad – United for Israel’s Soldiers, appointed Beeri as CEO of the amalgamated LIBI Fund and Association for the Welfare of Israel’s Soldiers.
+In 2017 he was appointed Deputy CEO at “Aura Investments” and in May 2019, a commission headed by Gen. Yoram “Yaya” Yair, Chairman of The Association for the Israel Soldiers, appointed Beeri as CEO of the amalgamated LIBI Fund and Association for the Welfare of Israel’s Soldiers.

 Beeri served as a board member of several organizations, among them the Otzar Hahayal banking system for military staff, “Hever,” and the Association for the Welfare of Israel’s Soldiers.